AchrefSaoud/AchrefSaoud/README.md

 # 👋 Hello there!
 Welcome to Achref Saoud's GitHub Profile! 🚀

----

 ## 👨‍💻 About Me

 Hi!
 I'm **Achref Saoud**, a passionate developer who loves crafting efficient, scalable, and innovative solutions.
 My journey in the world of technology is driven by curiosity and the excitement of solving real-world problems with code.

-- 🌟 **Full-Stack Developer**: Specializing in JavaScript (Node.js, Angular), MongoDB, and more.
-- 🌐 **Open Source Enthusiast**: A firm believer in collaboration and knowledge sharing.
-- 📚 **Continuous Learner**: Always exploring new tools and technologies to stay ahead.
-- 🌍 **Based in Tunisia**: Proudly contributing to the global tech ecosystem.

----

 ## 💼 Professional Skills